lightprojectximending/wordpress/wp-content/plugins/flexible-shipping/readme.txt

 = WooCommerce Compatibility =

-**WooCommerce 3.5 ready!** In Flexible Shipping 2.1.8 we added support for WooCommerce 3.5.
-WooCommerce 3.4 is supported from version 2.1.2.
+**WooCommerce 3.8 ready!** In Flexible Shipping 3.9.2 we added support for WooCommerce 3.8.

 **Shipping Zones ready!** Flexible Shipping is compatible with WooCommerce Shipping Zones introduced in version 2.6.
 Read more about [WooCommerce Shipping Zones](https://flexibleshipping.com/woocommerce-shipping-zones-explained/).